Hadrien-Cornier/E6040-super-resolution-project/README.md

 ![Architecture](./example_images/architecture2.png)

-We mainly replaced all fully-connected layers by global average pooling and convolution layers, re-designed the training scheme, adjusted the extent of low-resolution.
+We mainly replaced all fully-connected layers by global average pooling and convolution layers, re-designed the training scheme, and adjusted the extent of low-resolution.

 #### Dataset
 The dataset is a large and publicly accessible brain structural MRI database called Human Connectome Project (HCP): https://http://www.humanconnectomeproject.org.
 The data contains 3D